JDMusc/READ-TV/README.md

 ## Installation

+This software has been tested with R Version 3.6.

 This package is not on CRAN.
 Please install from GitHub with the [install\_github function from the Devtools package](https://www.rdocumentation.org/packages/devtools/versions/2.3.2).